cs2113-s25/cs2113-s25.github.io/labs/11_threading.md

 Submit your code, as `lab11.tar` on the submitserver.

+Note: your tests cases must all pass at home in order to be eligible to earn points for finding bugs, similar to Lab3.
+You must also have meaningfully/usefully changed the test template provided with this lab in order to earn the 50 points below for passing all tests on a correct implementation.

 |Item | Points |
 |Your test suite passes all tests on a correct implementation of `Lab11_Thread` | 50 |